crypDuck/minilaunch/README.md

 ### Gas Price Settings
 - `START_GAS`: The initial gas price (in Gwei) at which the script will start attempting to create minipools.
 - `END_GAS`: The maximum gas price (in Gwei) the script will consider for creating minipools.
-Used in conjunction with `RUNTIME` for dynamic gas price adjustment.
+Used in conjunction with `GAS_RAMP_TIME` for dynamic gas price adjustment.
 - `GAS_MARGIN`: A multiplier applied to the current gas price to determine the adjusted gas price.
 The adjusted gas price is actually used for all checks, and since the transaction is submitted at the adjusted gas price, this provides a margin that should make reasonably sure the transaction will get included.
 - `PRIO_FEE`: The priority fee (in Gwei) to be used when submitting the minipool create transaction.